c1tr0n75/VoxelPathFinder/README.md

 # 3D Path Planning Neural Network

-This repository contains code and tools for training and evaluating a neural network for 3D path planning tasks.
+This repository contains code and tools for training and evaluating a neural network for 3D path planning tasks, designed to be used within the **Blender 3D environment**.
 The project includes dataset generation, inspection utilities, model training scripts, and sample datasets.

+> **Note:** This project is intended to be used within Blender 3D, leveraging its environment for data generation and visualization.

 ## Features

-- Synthetic 3D path planning dataset generation
+- Synthetic 3D path planning dataset generation (with Blender 3D)
 - Neural network model for pathfinding
 - Training and evaluation scripts
 - Dataset inspection tools